 The placement of the litter box within the home is also an essential thing to consider.
 In a helpful post from PetMD, you can read the dos and don’ts of where to place your cat’s litter box.
 As a rule of thumb, the best places are usually “quiet, easy-to-reach corners that offer privacy,” perhaps like a laundry room.

 3. Don’t cover it.

-So how deep does kitty litter need to be?
+So how deep does fresh litter need to be?
 Ideally, between 1.5 to 2 inches.
 Put in too much or too little and your cat may just decide to “go” elsewhere.
 It can be useful to get precise about this, even using a ruler to measure the depth until you’re sure you get it just right and to your kitty’s liking.

 5. Keep it clean.

 It keeps my home clean and smelling fresh while naturally discouraging my cat from revisiting the scene of the accident.
 I also use it to clean Olivia’s litter box after emptying it.
-Since it’s bio-enzymatic, it actually destroys the bacteria that causes the unwanted odor.
+Since it’s bio-enzymatic, it actually destroys the bacteria that cause the unwanted odor.

 6. Do cats share litter boxes?
 Hint: one litter box isn’t enough.